Implementing New York State’s CARE Act: A Toolkit for Hospital Staff

 The toolkit details the four key requirements of the CARE Act, from offering patients the opportunity to identify a caregiver through obtaining consent for information sharing, informing patients and caregivers about discharge options, and providing needed instruction on home care tasks.
 It also advises hospitals on a fifth step, not required by the legislation but an important element in “closing the loop”: follow up with patients and caregivers to identify problems and answer questions.

 Read the related press release.

 UHF has also prepared a guide to the CARE Act for patients and caregivers—explaining what they can expect to be asked by hospital staff and what instructions they are entitled to receive.
-Available in English, Spanish, Chinese, and Russian, and in both a full and an abridged version, the guide can be downloaded from the Next Step in Care website.
+Available in English, Spanish, Chinese, and Russian, and in both a full and an abridged version, the guide can be downloaded here and from the Next Step in Care website.